jrcharney/plushes/README.md

 * `deli.sh` - Download a file, privately so that it doesn't appear when you type `history`.
 * `bye.sh` - A more mnemonic way to shut down and restart from the command line.
 * `zippy.sh` - If you have an account with the United States Postal Service, `zippy` will get zip code data.
 It requires creating an API key. zippy will store this information in a file called `.zippyrc`
+* `geocoord.sh` - Probably a better program than `zippy`.
+It uses data from the US Census Bureau to fetch coordinates of place.
+This app will also let you find zip codes if you don't know the city and find cities if you don't if you just have the address and zip code.
+It's still a bit beta because it still requires a little bit of user intervention (see `zippy.sh help` as to why.)

 ## Comming Soon
 * MOTD scripting! - create a Message-of-the-Day (MOTD) that loads when you start up your system or login to SSH.
 I'd eventually like to create a warning prompt (which is more of a MOTD) before you log in.
 This is used to warn intruders to keep out, but it's also a creative way of showing information about your computer when loggin in.

+* A new `weather.sh` script that gets data from the National Weather Service rather than Accuweather.
+(FREE GOVERNMENT STUFF!)

 ## Things I've been thinking about that I may or may not work on